 The imagery-language connection can be developed as a foundation for comprehension and thinking.
 Students can make years of academic growth in just a few weeks and go back to school ready to learn.

-Get started for free with a Complimentary Diagnostic Screening for Learning.
+Get started for free with a Complimentary Simple Screening for Learning.
 This free screening takes 20-30 minutes, measures your student’s reading and comprehension skills–and includes a consultation with our Center Director.
 The information you’ll receive can help answer questions about school performance, behavior, frustrations, homework issues, and expectations.

-Get started by contacting your local learning center to discuss how we can help make this school year easier!
+Call 800-300-1818 or get in touch to discuss how we can help make this school year easier!